Sahilarya20/Delhi-Travel-Website/README.md

 # Delhi-Travel-Website
-A travel website where you can book tickets for Delhi monuments
+A travel website (User Interface only), where you can book tickets for Delhi monuments.
+Created with pure HTML and CSS